 Dip your toggle into something mild and moist.
 And, unwind.

-Wild Mushroom Dip with shiitake, oyster and chestnut mushrooms infused with cloves, garlic, sherry vinegar and lemon juice.
+Wild Mushroom Pate with shiitake, oyster and girolles mushrooms infused with warm scented cloves, garlic, sherry vinegar and citrus lemon.

 This dish will have you buckle your belief that vegan food can’t be super yummy.

 - When you’ve just returned from the local farmer’s market laden with wild mushrooms and a pate that’ll have you beaming at the seams

 - When you’ve got a lark in the park and a pate as you lounge on your picnic rug

 - When you’ve just had a forage with the local guide overloaded with freshly picked mushrooms as you make your way through the foliage

 Wild Mushroom Pate was inspired when foraging for wild mushrooms in West Forage one Autumn and making my way on train from London for an adventurous day out.

 Wild Mushroom Pate is vegan, a condiment and paleo.

 - 2 shallots, chopped